forestgrape/coronavirus/controlling.md

 [**in work**]
 Reasons to avoid hospital overwhelming (with good planning some of the reasons can be overcome):
 * Everyone has has the right for a fair and good treatment.
-* Opting out of (some) treatments on free will and without any pressure I consider a right too, but for doing so without any pressure not overwhelmed hospitals are necessary too.
+* Opting out of (some) treatments on free will and without any pressure I consider a right too, but for doing so without any pressure, not overwhelmed hospitals are necessary.
 * The overall process can get less efficient.
 E.g. patients need out of hospital treatment, which has additional challenges.
 * Can greatly increase the risk for additional spread since protection measures may not be in place.
 E.g. the provisional building may not have an appropriate ventilation and temporary personal can be more likely to forget about proper protection measures.